 „The future is a system on the brink of collapse.”

 ‘The Limits to Growth’ is a report of a study carried out by Donella and Dennis Meadows, Jorgen Randers, and William Behrens at the MIT System Dynamics Lab.
 Based on a computer simulation using the ‘World3’ model, the study predicts that the global system of nature probably cannot support present rates of economic and population growth much beyond the year 2100.
 The future scenarios presented in the book were hugely influential and became a focal point for the environmental movement during the 1970s and 80s.
 The book has been translated into 30 languages and sold over 30 million copies.
 What are the limits to simulation?
 What kind of growth trajectories would be preferred and by whom?
 Are predictions only existent when they are maximally disseminated?
-Is there a Malthusian spirit in certain forms of environmentalism and critiques on growth?

 „The Future is a construction of the human brain.”

 In 1848 the brain of the mine worker Phineas Gage was pierced by an iron rod.
 He survived the accident with parts of his cerebrum lost.
 The once polite man turned into a rude person being unable to foresee the consequences of his actions.
 The tragedy led to important advances in the understanding of the brain, most importantly the realisation that personality traits could be localised in the brain.
 Contemporary findings in neuro-sciences show that these brain networks are responsible for many kinds of mental self-projection: episodic memory, navigation, empathy and counter-factual speculation.
 With advances in neuro-science, will we be able to understand more about these important functions of the human brain?
 Could there be detailed, scientific descriptions of the human capacity to speculate?
-Could there also be an interest in suppressing these brain networks in order to live in the now, as desired by hedonistic interests?
+Could there also be an interest in suppressing these brain networks in order to live fully in the ›here-and-now‹?